Geometric Boundary Data for the Gravitational Field

 The boundary data at $x=0$ consist of the gauge data (\ref{eq:bgauge}),

-and the geometric boundary data consisting of the conformal class $\{Q_{ab} \}$ and the field $L$, which is to be related to the extrinsic curvature component according to Here (\ref{eq:hgauge}) supplies three Dirichlet boundary conditions, $\{Q_{ab} \}$ supplies two additional Dirichlet conditions and (\ref{eq:Ldata}) supplies a Neumann condition on a combination of metric components.
+and the geometric boundary data consisting of the conformal class $\{Q_{ab} \}$ and the field $L$, which is the extrinsic curvature component Here (\ref{eq:hgauge}) supplies three Dirichlet boundary conditions, $\{Q_{ab} \}$ supplies two additional Dirichlet conditions and (\ref{eq:Ldata}) supplies a Neumann condition on a combination of metric components.
 Four additional boundary conditions result from enforcing the harmonic constraints (\ref{eq:cb}) on the boundary, which take the form

 We now formulate the PDEs for the frozen coefficient version of the problem.
-The material in Sec's.~\ref{sec:estimates} and~Sec.~\ref{sec:wp} shows that the strong well-posedness of this frozen coefficient problem extends to the quasilinear problem.
+The material in Sec's.~\ref{sec:estimates} and \ref{sec:wp} shows that the strong well-posedness of this frozen coefficient problem extends to the quasilinear problem.
 Following the approach used in~\cite{wpgs,wpe} for Sommerfeld boundary conditions, we localize the problem in the neighborhood of a point $p$ on the boundary and the wave operator in (\ref{eq:peinst}) is frozen to its value at $p$,

 By a constant linear transformation of the harmonic coordinates which keeps the $x$-direction fixed, we can then set $g^{\alpha\beta}(x_p) = \eta^{\alpha\beta} $ (the Minkowski metric).
 In doing so, the $x$-direction remains aligned with $N^a$ and we can further Lorentz transform the $t$-direction into the $T^a$ direction picked out by $\{Q_{ab} \}$, so that $T^a(x_p)\partial_a =\partial_t$.
-In these coordinates $(t,x,x^A)$ coordinates, with $x^A=(y,z)$, we extend the Minkowski metric to a neighborhood of $p$ and linearize the equations in terms the variable
+In these $(t,x,x^A)$ coordinates, with $x^A=(y,z)$, we extend the Minkowski metric to a neighborhood of $p$ and linearize the equations in terms of the variable